salesforce/best/docs/content/docs/frontend.md

 [![Deploy Best Frontend](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/salesforce/best-heroku-deploy/tree/frontend)

 ## Manual Installation
 If you want to install the frontend yourself, you can do that by creating your own server that will host the frontend.
+We strongly recommend following [this template](https://github.com/salesforce/best-heroku-deploy/tree/frontend) which contains everything you will need to get a frontend up and running.

+However if you want to manage everything yourself, that is also possible if you follow the steps below.

 In order to install the frontend simply add the package:
 ```sh